Meeting Rooms Check If A Person Can Attend All Meetings In C++ - C++ Programming Tutorial

 Input Storage:

-- The original list of meetings requires O(n) space.
+• Storing the initial list of meetings consumes O(n) space.

-Combining these, the overall space complexity is O(n).
+Merging these, the total space complexity amounts to O(n).